vennadevops/Phase-2/Docker/DockerCompose/DevOps-Platfrom-Setup/Docker-DevOps.md

 * Click on Jenkins/sonar/nexus/selenium to access the corresponding DevOps tool.

 * Similarly, we can write yml files for different tools and run docker-compose to create containers.

+Note: Nexus will take few minuits to up.